JMarques98/fashionsupplychain/README.md

 ```

-Then, clic in the "Run" Button of the right.
+Then, clic in the "Run" Button of the right

 Now we can send messages with our customized data structure, click on send a message to all or a private message and click on the image {}